 Saturday 20 July: Doors open 6.00pm Music starts 6.30pm.

-Support (6.30-7.15pm) will be from the duo of London-based French jazz singer Brigette Behera (vocals) with Frank Harrison (piano)
+Support (6.30-7.15pm) will be from the duo of London-based jazz singer Brigette Beraha (vocals) with Frank Harrison (piano)

 Shai Maestro is one of the most promising and talented pianists of his generation.
 He has made his name touring with bassist Avashai Cohen but since 2011 he has shaped a strong and unique personal identity of his own making Shai and his trio one of the most powerful and harmonious groups in the jazz today.